DailyWind00/Inception/README.md

 # Inception ✅100/100
 Virtualization of docker images

-The goal of the project is to create a wordpress website using mariaDB, nginx and, of couse, wordpress.
+The goal of the project is to create a wordpress website using mariaDB, nginx and, of course, wordpress.

 To run the project, clone the repo and run the Makefile :
 ```shell